...featuring 39240 machines :

 TIPS AND TRICKS

-* Try to group the ghosts together, and lure as many as possible at once behind you before collecting a power pill.
+* Try to group the ghosts together, and lure as many as possible at once behind you before collecting a Power Pill.

 * At the early parts of each level, concentrate on picking up as many keys as possible before collecting any prizes.
 This way you open up a lot of the maze, saving grief later on.

-* When you are in Super form, collecting a normal powerpill extends your Super time.
-The super pill does last longer than a normal power pill.
+* When you are in Super form, collecting a normal Power Pill extends your Super time.
+The Super Pill does last longer than a normal Power Pill.

 * When you are in Super form, try and break through any remaining doors to save you from having to collect all the keys.